adopted-ember-addons/ember-impagination/README.md

 {{/impagination-dataset}}
 ```

-> In most cases, using a simple `{{each}}` would defeat the purpose of
-> using a data layer like *Ember-Impagination*, and for truly infinite
-> datasets might result in truly infinite loops :scream:

 Now, in your route, you can define the actual `(un)fetch` functions
 that tell `{{impagination-dataset}}` how it should request each
 individual page, and the `(un)loadHorizon` which specify how many